david-a/woodcut-planner/dev_plan.md

    - Allow users to input pieces for each project
    - Save and load project-specific pieces
    - Allow users to add and remove pieces for each project
-   - Calculate costs and waste for all the pieces in all the projects, but add the project for each piece in the outputs
+   - Calculate costs and waste for all the pieces in all the projects, but add the project for each piece in the outputs.
+   - Also calculate the total waste and cost for each project.

 ### Data Structures